 Bonus: ‘Shat Tami’ is one of the areas where nomadic tribes (called Ashayer) stay during summer.
 Ask your tour guide about the exact time and place and get yourself acquainted with their fascinating lifestyle.

 Baame Lorestan: The roof of the city is a must-go place in Khorram Abad.
-Most particularly for those who love an amazing view.
+Most notably for those who love a fantastic view.
 I would recommend you be there in the evening to see the flickering lights in the picturesque landscape of the city.
 But this is not all you get to experience.